rocketeers/docs/Guides/Tasks.md

 - **builder** allows you to build tasks and strategies on the fly;
 - **queue** allows you to run tasks in a queue within your tasks;
 - **tasks** handles registration of tasks and their events, it's the class behind the Rocketeer facade.
+- **vcs** is the binary instance of the current VCS (git, SVN, etc.);

 You can find a list of the methods available for each of these services directly in the [API documentation](http://rocketeer.autopergamene.eu/api/namespaces/Rocketeer.html).
 They are accessed as a property, e.g. to get a folder in the current release you would do the following:

 ```php
 $folder = $task->releasesManager->getCurrentReleasePath('some/folder');